nkimotou/BART-Summarizer/README.md

 > check your containers in Docker desktop.
 You'll be able to see any console errors and resolve those.
 > typically, it will be import issues.
 You may have to import other things depending on how your IDE is set up and
 > what you already have installed.

-Please reach out to me at [nkimotou@gmail.com](nkimotou@gmail.com) for any questions or clarification.

 ***
 ## Process